 Many states have pretrial diversion programs, which are a way to "divert" a defendant away from criminal prosecution and toward rehabilitation.
 Diversion can be a great option when facing criminal charges because it lets the person avoid a conviction.

 The procedures for granting diversion vary from state to state and sometimes county to county and court to court.
 Often, to qualify for diversion, you have to admit your guilt and offer a guilty plea (or no contest) plea.
 The court will then put your guilty plea on hold while you participate in a program similar to probation for a set period of time.
 The requirements of diversion might include making restitution to the victim, attending classes, performing community service, and fulfilling any other conditions the court thinks are necessary for rehabilitation.

-For many nonviolent crimes, such as theft, pretrial diversion is an option.
-Even felony offenses may be eligible for this program.
-To qualify for diversion, you must be willing to admit your guilt and offer a guilty plea, which the court will hold without a final judgment while you participate in a program similar to probation for a period of time.
-Requirements may include making restitution to the victim, attending an educational program and performing community service.
-If you successfully complete the program, the court will dismiss the charge against you and expunge the record of your arrest.
-This means that you will never be convicted of any crime, and even the record of your arrest will no longer be available to the public.
+If you successfully complete the program, the court will dismiss the charge against you and normally will expunge the record of your arrest.
+This means that you won't be convicted of any crime, and even the record of your arrest will no longer be available to the public.

 All these programs have conditions and exceptions.
-Those conditions may be different in different counties or courts, and they often change.
-You need to speak with an attorney familiar with the court and programs available in your jurisdiction to find out is you may qualify for one of these alternatives.
+Those conditions may be different depending on the county or court the case is in, and they often change.
+You need to speak with an attorney familiar with the court and programs available in your jurisdiction to find out if you might qualify for one of these alternatives.
 Don't expect the court to notify you, especially at your first appearance.
 If you just plead guilty the first time you go to court, you may never know that you could have avoided a conviction.